 About The Developer

 We are an independent studio operated by a solo developer with a little help from his friends.
-This is a hobby project, so we're moving a little slowly but focused on fun, not making investors happy.
+This is a hobby project, so we're moving a little slowly but focused on fun, not making faceless investors happy.

 Allen - Development